archywillhe/0a-Jekyll/_posts/2015-02-19-0a-explains-set-theory-and-axiomatic-systems-with-pics-and-gifs.md

-><p><i>Von Neumann–Bernays–Gödel set theory (NGB)</i> extended ZF by introducing the concept of <b>class</b>.
+><i>Von Neumann–Bernays–Gödel set theory (NGB)</i> extended ZF by introducing the concept of <b>class</b>.
 Class is basically a collection of things, just like sets in ZF.
 Sets in NGB are defined to be classes that are elements of other classes.
 So we end up having two types of classes: set and <b>"proper class"</b>.
 A "proper class" is simply a class that is not an element of any class.
 "Proper classes" can contain all sets that satisfy some statement.
 This would not result in Russell Paradox becaues "proper class" is by definition not a set.
-Just as we can't define a set to contain all sets in the universe which satisfy some statement, we can't define a class to contain all classes which satisfy some statement.</p>
+Just as we can't define a set to contain all sets in the universe which satisfy some statement, we can't define a class to contain all classes which satisfy some statement.
 >
 ><p class="text-center"><img src="/assets/img/properclass.png"></p>